-Whether you have a huge walk-in closet or a small closet that can barely contain your bulky winter coat, it’s a good practice to go through clothing, shoes and other items with some frequency, keeping only what you use the most.
+- How about the closets?
+It’s a good practice to go through clothing, shoes and other items with some frequency, keeping only what you use the most.
 Pick a handful of favorite outfits for everyday wear, social outings and special occasions, seasonal wear and wardrobe staples, then donate the rest.
-If it’s hard to part with handmade or other sentimental items, consider finding creative ways to remember them, such as making a memory quilt of old T-shirts or photographing special items for an album and then letting them go.
+If it’s hard to part with handmade or other sentimental items, consider finding creative ways to remember them, such as making a memory quilt of old T-shirts.

-Another good tip to cut clutter is to find a process to stop it before it starts.
+- Find a process to stop clutter before it starts.
 Toss those unwanted credit-card offers and coupon packs into the recycling bin before they enter the house.
 If magazines and newspapers sit around unread, cancel the subscriptions.
-Here are some tips to cull the tide of junk mail, and mobile apps can help collect and digitize recipes, warranties, instruction manuals and memorabilia to clear away more piles of paper.
+Here are some tips to cull the tide of junk mail.
+Consider mobile apps to help collect and digitize recipes, warranties, instruction manuals and memorabilia.

 Finally, be kind to yourself.
 It’s OK to hang on to something that is near and dear to you.
 But if an item no longer holds sentimental or functional value, get rid of it.
 Your decluttering mission today can help you enjoy a tidier, safer and healthier home tomorrow.